orizens/orizens.com/src/pages/blog/2016-01-15-testing-angular-1-x-es2015-component-with-jasmine.md

 });
 ```

-For testing methods directly on the controller's instance, I can refer to the &#8220;**ctrl**" variable which hold a reference to it.
+For testing methods directly on the controller's instance, I can refer to the "**ctrl**" variable which hold a reference to it.

-In the 2nd test described below, I'm testing the &#8220;**playPlaylist**" method which supposed to invoke a promise based service.
-The &#8220;**getPlaylist**" method has been mocked in the &#8220;beforeEach" block, and suppose to return a mocked promise.
-That, in order to test that the &#8220;**YoutubePlayerSettings**" is expected to be called once as a reaction to a resolved promise.
+In the 2nd test described below, I'm testing the "**playPlaylist**" method which supposed to invoke a promise based service.
+The "**getPlaylist**" method has been mocked in the "beforeEach" block, and suppose to return a mocked promise.
+That, in order to test that the "**YoutubePlayerSettings**" is expected to be called once as a reaction to a resolved promise.

-In order to &#8220;invoke" the promise chain, we need to instruct angular to **digest** the changes, an only then, we can expect to write assertions.
+In order to "invoke" the promise chain, we need to instruct angular to **digest** the changes, an only then, we can expect to write assertions.

 ```typescript
 it('should queue and play video', () => {